Colorado Porch

 The San Luis Valley

-The San Luis Valley is a broad, high-altitude basin ringed by mountains in south-central Colorado — home to some of the oldest continuously settled towns in the state, the tallest dunes in North America at Great Sand Dunes, and a farming economy that runs on a carefully divided supply of surface water and groundwater.
+The San Luis Valley is a broad, high-altitude basin ringed by mountains in south-central Colorado.
+It is home to some of the oldest continuously settled towns in the state, the tallest dunes in North America at Great Sand Dunes, and a farming economy that runs on a carefully divided supply of surface water and groundwater.
 It's a place with deep Hispano roots, enormous skies, and a water story that shapes nearly every land decision, from Alamosa out to the small valley towns.

 The places